lw-ci/action-conventional-pull-request/README.md

   };
   ```

-- `report` - The formatted report of the validation
+- `report` - The formatted string report of the validation outcomes
-- `pr_title` - The title of the pull request
-- `pr_number`: The pull request number

 [Outputs can be used in other steps](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs), for example to comment the error message onto the pull request.